aslansari/aslansari/README.md

 ## Hi there I'm Aslan 👋

-💼 Currently Working as Android Developer at Loodos
+💼 Currently Working as Android Developer at Midas

 ## Contact